-- 5.41 The monitoring of the delivery of the Strategy will primarily be structured around, and informed by, the monitoring framework, which is outlined below. - 5.42 This plan provides details of the indicators that will be monitored to provide empirical evidence of performance in the delivery of the strategy and realising the objectives set within it.
-Many of these indicators, however, are only of use once measures have been delivered and are beginning to deliver tangible impacts within the Transport for the South East area. - 5.43 For each Measure within the action plan in Appendix B, outcome metrics are identified for monitoring purposes.
-Through engagement with the Freight Forum, Transport for the South East will identify the frequency with which data will be collected to monitor performance, along with data sources, owners, and targets. - 5.44 At a programme level, Tables 5.1 to 5.7 below identify the indicators, direction of travel, data source, frequency of collection and owner to monitor the delivery of each of the strategic objectives for the strategy.
+- 5.45 The monitoring of the delivery of the Strategy will primarily be structured around, and informed by, the monitoring framework, which is outlined below. - that will be monitored to provide empirical evidence of performance in the delivery of the strategy and realising the objectives set within it.
+Many of these indicators, however, are only of use once measures have been delivered and are beginning to deliver tangible impacts within the Transport for the South East area. - For each Measure within the action plan in appendix B, outcome metrics are identified for monitoring purposes.
+Through engagement with the Freight Forum, Transport for the South East will identify the frequency with which data will be collected to monitor performance, along with data sources, owners, and targets. - 5.48 At a programme level, Tables 5.1 to 5.7 below identify the indicators, direction of travel, data source, frequency of collection and owner to monitor the delivery of each of the strategic objectives for the strategy.
 Together, they form a monitoring framework that builds on Figure 5.1, which is a high-level logic map, or 'theory of change' for the delivery plan, setting out how the strategy will deliver the desired outputs, outcomes and impacts, and meet its strategic objectives.
-As shown in Figure 5.1, this logic is not made up of one-to-one relationships, and hence multiple links are identified including repetition of impacts and outcomes against objectives. - 5.45 The monitoring framework identified in Tables 5.1-5.7 provides both the commitment and approach to monitoring by Transport for the South East.
-Evaluation, in addition to monitoring, of measures, outcomes and impacts is a more detailed process than monitoring to provide real insights and lessons learnt to inform freight, logistics and gateways' planning and operations across the
+As shown in Figure 5.1, this logic is not made up of one-to-one relationships, and hence multiple links are identified including repetition of impacts and outcomes against objectives. - 5.49 The monitoring framework identified in Tables 5.1-5.7 provides both the commitment and approach to monitoring by Transport for the South East.
+Evaluation, in addition to monitoring, of measures, outcomes and impacts is a more detailed process than monitoring to provide real insights and lessons learnt to inform freight, logistics and gateways' planning

+- and operations across the region.
+Transport for the South East will work through the Freight Forum to identify the most appropriate pathways for evaluation.

+- further guidance on Monitoring and

+Evaluation as part of its Strategic

+Investment Plan, and monitoring

+metrics will be made available to delivery

+partners to examine, where suitable, the

+performance of individual measures and

+the programme.

-- region.
-Transport for the South East will work through the Freight Forum to identify the most appropriate pathways for evaluation. - 5.46 Transport for the South East will develop further guidance on Monitoring and Evaluation as part of its Strategic Investment Plan, and monitoring metrics will be made available to delivery partners to examine, where suitable, the performance of individual measures and the programme. - 5.47 As far as possible, monitoring indicators have been identified and sourced from administrative datasets which offer detail specific to Transport for the South East's sub-geography, so data can be aggregated to the Transport for the South East area.
+- As far as possible, monitoring indicators have been identified and sourced from administrative datasets which offer detail specific to Transport for the South East's sub-geography, so data can be aggregated to the Transport for the South East area.
 By making use of existing datasets, the cost of collecting and collating monitoring data is minimised and can be absorbed within existing operating costs.